3 Proven Small Business Marketing Strategies To Boost Sales During The Holidays

 3. Make use of old-school flyers and newspaper ads to promote your seasonal deals

 This last strategy is for all the people in your audience who are not the tech-savvy type.
 Imagine a grandmother wanting to buy gifts for Christmas for her grandchildren: Will she look at your campaigns over email or social media?
-No. But what she will look at is that beautiful ad in the local newspaper or the eye-catching flyer in your stores.
+No. But she will look at that beautiful ad in the local newspaper or the eye-catching flyer in your stores.

 So, you can reach out to an entirely new audience for the next seasonal holiday by sending out flyers and publishing an ad in the local newspaper.